 Designed to mimic the interface of a standard command-line FTP client, this utility provides an easy upgrade path from command-line FTP clients working against an insecure or firewall-adverse FTP system to command-line MOVEit Xfer clients working with a secure and firewall-friendly MOVEit Transfer system.

 MOVEit Xfer features:

-The Java version of MOVEit Xfer can also be run on Windows systems, but it's usually not necessary, even for testing, because MOVEit Xfer accepts the same commands under both native Windows and the Java runtime environment.
+The Java version of MOVEit Xfer can also be run on Windows systems, but this is not usually not necessary, even for testing, because MOVEit Xfer accepts the same commands under both native Windows and the Java runtime environment.

 All versions of MOVEit Xfer require the remote MOVEit Transfer server to be version 3.1.7 or higher.
 (Version 3.1.7 was released in Nov.
 2004.)

-To "install" MOVEit Xfer under Java, simply extract the contents of the MOVEit Xfer for Java archive file into a directory.
-To run MOVEit Xfer, you will either need to have a Java runtime executable in your command-line "executable path" or explicitly provide a path to that executable in the command line.
+To install MOVEit Xfer under Java, extract the contents of the MOVEit Xfer for Java archive file into a directory.
+To run MOVEit Xfer, you must either have a Java runtime executable in your command-line "executable path" or explicitly provide a path to that executable in the command line.

-It will probably be useful to use a short script or other helper to avoid making a user type the full path to either MOVEit Xfer or the Java executable each time he/she would like to use MOVEit Xfer.
-Sample scripts for Windows and Unix platforms to carry out this task are provided in the MOVEit Xfer for Java package ("xfer.bat" and "xfer.sh").
+It is be useful to use a short script or other helper to avoid making users type the full path to either MOVEit Xfer or the Java executable each time they would like to use MOVEit Xfer.
+Sample scripts for Windows and UNIX platforms to carry out this task are provided in the MOVEit Xfer for Java package ("xfer.bat" and "xfer.sh").

 Use the following command syntax to run MOVEit Xfer:

 xfer [args] [hostname]